npvishwajith123/Hospital-Management/README.md

 [Hospital Management Web Application - Problem Statement PDF](extradocs/HospitalManagementProblemStatement.pdf)

-The test class contains the Junit Tests for testing the endpoints in the controller classes.

 Also attached the postman suite with all the endpoints configured along with test data.

 [Hospital Management Web Application - Postman Suite](extradocs/HospitalManagementPostman.json)